hilbix/tino/harmful/README.md

 Please keep in mind, that I am human.
 So I err.

-Hence I do not tell you my software is perfect.
+Hence I do not tell you, that my software is perfect or error free.

 But if you find a bug contradicting this principle "**do no harm, in any and even the impossible worst situation**" this is a **high level top prio Bug** for me.

+Always.